-In accordance with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units - an Amendment of GASB Statement 14, and GASB Statement No. 61, the Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, the financial statements must present the Center and its component units.
+In accordance with the requirements of Governmental Accounting Standards Board ("GASB") Statement No. 14, The Financial Reporting Entity, GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units - an Amendment of GASB Statement 14, and GASB Statement No. 61, the Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, the financial statements must present the Center and its component units.
 The Center has no component units.
 The Center, however, is considered a component unit of the Commonwealth and, accordingly, its financial statements are incorporated into the financial statements of the Commonwealth.

 Note 2.
-Significant Accounting Principles
+Significant Accounting Policies

-Accounting and reporting standards: These financial statements have been prepared in accordance with GAAP, as prescribed by GASB codification section 2100, which establishes standards for defining and reporting on the financial reporting entity.
+Accounting and reporting standards: These financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP"), as prescribed by GASB codification section 2100, which establishes standards for defining and reporting on the financial reporting entity.

-The GASB defines the basic financial statements of a business type activity as the: statement of net position, statement of revenues, expenses and changes in net position, and the statement of cash flows.
+The GASB defines the basic financial statements of a business-type activity as the: statement of net position, statement of revenues, expenses and changes in net position, and the statement of cash flows.
 The statement of net position is presented to illustrate both the current and noncurrent balances of each asset and liability.
 All revenues and expenses are classified as either operating or non-operating activities in the statement of revenues, expenses and changes in net position.
 Operating activities are those that support the mission and purpose of the Center.
 Nonoperating activities represent transactions that are capital, investing, legislative or regulated in nature.